2022 – 2025

 2019

-curated by Elizabeth Duffy
+Curated by Elizabeth Duffy

 June 7 – July 14, 2019

-Bristol Art Museum (Bristol, Rhode Island) including work by Beth Brandon, Joy Garnett, J. Myszka Lewis, Carolyn Marsden, Anna McNeary, Shari Mendelson, Brian Miller, Bradley Wester and Cheryl Yun.
+Includes work by Beth Brandon, Joy Garnett, J. Myszka Lewis, Carolyn Marsden, Anna McNeary, Shari Mendelson, Brian Miller, Bradley Wester and Cheryl Yun.

 “At first glance, the artists in Dead Ringer construct familiar objects and images: a bikini, a brick, a faceted glass vase.
 On closer inspection, an undercurrent of disquiet and hidden meanings emerge.
 The artists in Dead Ringer ask viewers to disassemble their works, to consider both what they think they see and the realities and epiphanies that come with closer looking.
 Calm and order feel alien to this moment of #MeToo, fake news and inexorable cruelty.
-Each of these artists makes works that are indelible, jaggedly smart and timely, looking at our moment and refusing to sugar-coat its anxieties.” – Elizabeth Duffy, Curator
+Each of these artists makes works that are indelible, jaggedly smart and timely, looking at our moment and refusing to sugar-coat its anxieties.” – Elizabeth Duffy

 2018